to the Committee on Higher Education and Campus Ministry

-This was our sixth year being a full-time United Methodist campus ministry at American University.
+This was our seventh year being as a full-time United Methodist campus ministry at American University.
 In this year, we hoped to continue to foster ministries of spiritual discipline and development, through the increase in the number of small groups and student led Bible studies.
 We also hoped to continue the trend we have begun in fostering Christian leaders.
-As we had seen students take responsibility for worship, social justice, and hospitality, we aimed to develop student leaders in small groups and discipleship.
-We were successful in many of our goals, although some challenges remain.
+We were in large part successful in these endeavors.
+We also initiated a very successful marketing and outreach campaign.

 II.
 FAITHFUL CELEBRATION